Game development studio

 - 225 painting puzzles across 45 artists and 9 world regions.

-- Artist notes, hint support and offline-friendly single-player play.
+- Hint, Show Puzzle Image, artist notes and offline-friendly single-player play.

 Mobile timing game in development